Bataafs Lyceum

 The Bataafs Lyceum is a public high school in Hengelo, Netherlands.
-The Bataafs Lyceum is part of a public school division called the Openbare Scholengemeenschap Hengelo.
+The Bataafs Lyceum is part of a public school division called the Openbare Scholengemeenschap Hengelo and offers HAVO and VWO level education.

-The building is located at the Sloetsweg, next to the Montessori College Twente.
+The building is located at the Sloetsweg, next to the Montessori College Twente and diagonally opposite to the Avila College Hengelo.

 In 2008 the Bataafs Lyceum decided to drop the VMBO education level in order to change its name from Bataafse Kamp to Bataafs Lyceum.